 Cellars

 Repair category -

-Notes Not applicable.
+Notes

 Electricity

 Repair category 1

 Notes It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.
+I am advised that the electrical circuits and systems were inspected in October 2023 and that certificates are available.

-Gas
+Ø Gas

 Repair category -

 Notes Not applicable.

-Water, plumbing and bathroom fittings
+► Water, plumbing and bathroom fittings

 Repair category 1

 Notes No significant defects evident.